 […] by hundreds at a time as if God had made the innocency of so poor a creature to become such an admirable instrument for the sustenation of Man.

 Auks, reports claim, had no fear of humans.
 They could walk right up to the birds and strike them or strangle them, as the case was with the last great auks.

 The Last Great Auk

-The last great auk in Great Britain was killed on the islet of Stac an Admin in Scotland in 1844.
+The last great auk in Great Britain was killed on the islet of Stac, an Admin in Scotland, in 1844.
 It was caught and kept alive for three days until a dangerous storm began to threaten the three men from St Kilda who captured it.
-In an attempt to save their own lives and stop the storm, the men beat the auk to death with a stick, determined that it was a witch intent on drowning them.
+In an attempt to save their own lives and stop the storm, the men beat the auk to death with a stick, determining that it was a witch intent on drowning them.

 The last colony of great auks lived on a volcanic rock off Iceland known as Geirfuglasker or the “Great Auk Rock.”
 Unfortunately, volcanic activity submerged the island, forcing the birds to migrate to the much more human-accessible island of Eldey.
 In 1835, when the colony was discovered, around fifty birds were living there.
 Hunters working for museums collected the birds from the colony.
 The final pair was killed while incubating an egg on the 3rd of July 1844.
 The egg was crushed under a fisherman’s boot.